 What you can do: Stay hydrated with plenty of fluids and practice stress management to calm the enteric nervous system of the gut.

-Watery, also known as diarrhea, this type lacks any solid pieces.
+Watery, also known as diarrhea, these types of loose stools and watery stools lack any solid pieces.
 Type 7 would indicate an overactive system that moves the feces way too quickly before it can be properly formed.

 What you can do: Investigate any food reaction you may be experiencing, whether it be an allergy, intolerance, or sensitivity, and eliminate the food for at least 3-4 weeks.
 Dairy is a common culprit that can cause digestive problems such as diarrhea for many people.

-Probiotic supplements can also help to normalize bowel function and replenish healthy bacteria which often become depleted.
+Probiotic supplements can also help to normalize bowel function, support colon health, and replenish healthy bacteria which often become depleted.